 In 2005, Pat announced the end of his fifty-year career.
 "I'm going to tip my hat and call it a day," he said.
 "My wife has been begging me for years, 'Please let us drift into some kind of private life, while we can still ambulate.'"
 That retirement didn't last long.
 Pat held a press conference on September 20th, 2006, announcing the release of his latest project "Pat Boone R&B Classics - We Are Family", which includes appearances by Smokey Robinson (on "Tears of a Clown"), The Four Tops ("I Can’t Help Myself"), Kool & the Gang ("Celebration"), KC & the Sunshine Band ("Get Down Tonight"), Sam Moore ("Soul Man"), Sister Sledge (on the title tune), Earth, Wind & Fire ("That’s the Way of the World"), Ray Parker Jr. ("A Woman Needs Love") and James Brown doing "Papa’s Got a Brand New Bag".
 The album started receiving radio air-play and entered the Billboard R&B charts in February, 2007.

 Pat was always outspoken about religion and politics, strongly objecting to gay marriage in a December, 2008 article written for WorldNetDaily.
 In August, 2009 he wrote another strongly worded piece in which he compared liberals to cancer, describing them as "black filthy cells."
-That same year, he also stated that he believes that Barack Obama was not eligible to serve as the President of the United States.
+That same year he also stated that he believed that Barack Obama was not eligible to serve as the President of the United States.
 Boone also said that Obama is fluent in Arabic and read the Koran in Arabic as a boy.
 He has also complained that President Obama "hasn't celebrated any Christian holidays in the White House."

 Boone received a lifetime achievement award at the 38th annual Conservative Political Action Conference held in February 2011 and continued performing from time to time.
 In late October, 2015, he announced a new album called "R&B Duet Hits", where he performs R&B classics with the original artists, including James Brown, Smokey Robinson, The Four Tops and Sam Moore.